US ambassador to Russia set to return home for talks | DW | 20.04.2021

 Washington and Moscow have recently expelled 10 of each other's diplomats in tit-for-tat moves.
 The US has also imposed numerous sanctions on Russian entities.

-Russia has additionally provoked much consternation in the US and other Western countries with a military buildup on the border to eastern Ukraine, where Russian-backed separatists have been fighting government forces since 2014.
+Russia has additionally provoked consternation among Western countries with a military buildup on the border to eastern Ukraine, where Russian-backed separatists have been fighting government forces since 2014.

-The attempted poisoning of Russian opposition figure Alexei Navalny, which he and many others blame on the Kremlin, and his subsequent jailing have also drawn much criticism from abroad.
+The attempted poisoning of Russian opposition figure Alexei Navalny, which he and many others blame on the Kremlin, and his subsequent jailing have also drawn international criticism.

 tj/rt (AFP, Reuters)